 - the family of Abdon the judge, seventy in number (Judges 12:14)

 Of wild donkeys, two species are noted in the Bible:

-The wild ass was distinguished for its fleetness and its extreme shyness.
-In allusion to his mode of life, Ishmael is likened to a wild ass (Genesis 16:12.
-Here the word is simply rendered “wild” in the Authorized Version, but in the Revised Version, “wild-ass among men”).
+The wild donkey was distinguished for its fleetness and its extreme shyness.
+In allusion to his mode of life, Ishmael is likened to a wild donkey (Genesis 16:12.
+Here the word is simply rendered “wild” in the King James Version, but in the Revised King James Version, “wild-ass among men”).